Lei-Kun/End-to-end-DRL-for-FJSP/README.md

 You can download the "FJSP_MultiPPO" project to run 'PPOwithValue' file to train the policies, run the 'validation' file to test/validate on random generated instances.

+You can download the other project named 'FJSP-benchmarks' in my github account to test the trained model on real-world instances.

 #----------------------------------------------------------------------------------

 2022/09/12 Some issues are resolveed, please download the latest code.
 If you have any question please feel free to mail to me via: kunlei@my.swjtu.edu.cn.